Kim Roberts

 Humanities, the DC Commission for the Arts, and the Humanities Council

 of Washington, DC.
-She has been a writer-in-residence at eleven artist
+She has been a writer-in-residence at fourteen artist

 Center for the Arts, Hidden